Mark Sidel

 Biography

-Sidel is affiliated for research with Liverpool Law School, Charity Law and Policy Unit (as Honorary Professor in Law); the Centre for Social Impact and Philanthropy (CSIP) in New Delhi; the US-Asia Law Institute (USALI) at NYU Law School; and the Center for Nonprofit Strategy and Management (CNSM) at City University of New York, Baruch College.
+Sidel is affiliated for research with University of Liverpool School of Law and Social Justice and its Charity Law and Policy Unit (as visiting Chair in Global Justice and Honorary Professor in Law); the Centre for Social Impact and Philanthropy (CSIP) in New Delhi; the US-Asia Law Institute (USALI) at NYU Law School; the Center for Nonprofit Strategy and Management (CNSM) at City University of New York, Baruch College; the University of Western Australia Law School; and the Paul Baerwald School of Social Work and Social Welfare at the Hebrew University of Jerusalem.

 In addition to his academic work, Sidel has served as president of the International Society for Third Sector Research (ISTR), the international academic association working to strengthen research on civil society, philanthropy and the nonprofit sector; on the Council on Foundations Community Foundations National Standards Board, the national accrediting and standard setting body for American community foundations and trusts; and on the boards of the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), the Society of American Law Teachers (SALT), and other organizations.